xlyu55-byte/local-lens/README.md

 ## Notes

 The raw Yelp data and generated processed CSV files are excluded from GitHub because of file size limits.
 The repository includes source code, reports, metrics, and dashboard screenshots.

-This project is designed as a portfolio-ready data product project demonstrating search ranking, recommendation modeling, sponsored ads simulation, and product analytics evaluation.